aai-institute/pyDVL/README.md

   Valuation Framework for Machine Learning](http://arxiv.org/abs/2110.14049).
   In Proceedings of the 25th International Conference on Artificial Intelligence and Statistics (AISTATS) 2022, Vol. 151.
 Valencia, Spain: PMLR, 2022.
+- Kwon, Yongchan, and James Zou.
+[Data-OOB: Out-of-Bag Estimate as a Simple and Efficient Data Value](https://proceedings.mlr.press/v202/kwon23e.html).
+In Proceedings of the 40th International Conference on Machine Learning, 18135–52.
+  PMLR, 2023.

 Influence Functions compute the effect that single points have on an estimator / model.
 We implement methods from the following papers: